What do students do?

 Vicphysics Teachers’ Network established a competition for Year 10 Science and Year 11 physics students.
 In the course of the year, in teams of three, students will carry out three experimental investigations, then later in the year, present and defend their findings in scientific discussions with other teams.
 They also critique the presentation of other teams.

 The tournament was last conducted in 2017.
-It will be held again in 2021 on Sunday, 12th September at the University of Melbourne.
+It wasto be held again in 2022 at the University of Melbourne.

 - Conical Piles Non-adhesive granular materials can be poured such that they form a cone-like pile.
 Investigate the parameters that affect the formation of the cone and the angle it makes with the ground.